o-biotech/public-web-docs/docs/tutorials/emotibit-esp32-board.md

 - ReadingInterval - The amount of time (in milliseconds) between each reading of device data
 - CaptureInterval - The amount of time (in milliseconds) between the sending of batched data to OpenBiotech
-- ShowReadingLogs - When set to True, shows the logs in the serial montior related to the polling of raw data from the Emotibit
+- ShowReadingLogs - When set to True, shows the logs in the serial montior related to the polling of raw data from the EmotiBit
 - ShowCaptureLogs - When set to True, shows the logs in the serial montior related to the batching and sending of data to OpenBiotech
 - Readings - An array of "TypeTags", which define the types of readings you would like to capture.
 The defined typeTags can be found below:
     - AX - Accelerometer X-axis